sdepold/octo.erl/README.md

 wherever possible. octo.erl can either fetch all the pages for you in one call (effectively hiding pagination from you), or it can let you handle it yourself.

-To make octo.erl fetch all the pages, read about `all_pages` option below.
+To make octo.erl fetch all the pages, read about `octo_all_pages` option below.

 If you decided to consume pages one by one, here's how you do it: